 Participants may elect to defer up to 75% of their annual base salary and up to 75% of their incentive compensation into the plan.
 Deferral elections must be made on an annual basis, including the type and timing of distribution.
+Plan earnings are based on we contributed on behalf of each NEO are included in the Supplemental Table: All Other Compensation.

-Plan earnings are based on the NEO's choice of up to 12 investment options with varying degrees of risk, including the risk of loss.
+the NEO's choice of up to 12 investment options with varying degrees of risk, including the risk of loss.
 Investment options may be changed by the NEO daily.